Fitz Vanderpool

-Fitzroy "Fitz the Whip" Vanderpool is one of Canada's most decorated professional champions holding 6 title belts.
+Fitzroy "Fitz the Whip" Vanderpool is a Canadian Boxer.
+He is Canada's most decorated professional champions holding 6 title belts.

 Born November 3, 1967, in Trinidad and Tobago, he's a Canadian professional boxer who held the Canada Boxing Authority (NBA) Middleweight title.
 Known as Fitz The Whip (With Hope It's Possible) Vanderpool, he moved to Canada at the age of six with his family.
 Coming from a family of five boys who were all boxers, life was always competitive in the Vanderpool household.
 This gave Vanderpool the hope, dream and drive to become a professional world boxing champion.